psc-g/psc-g.github.io/content/posts/research/rl/2020highlights.md

 After having laid out all those disclaimers, hope this list proves useful!

-You can see the interview with TWiML below:

 ## Metrics / Representations

 One of my most active areas of research is investigating how to build good _representations_ for learning.
 While there is no clear, and globally accepted, definition of what it means to have a good representation, what I take it to mean is: